Bozar/OneMoreLevel/user/doc/styx.md

 ## Reaching a Harbor

 A harbor is an impassable building similar to the lighthouse.
-There are 4 harbors in Styx and all of them are invisible at the start of the game.
+There are 3 harbors in Styx.
+They are all invisible initially.
+Harbors are 7+ grids away from each other and PC's start point.

 If a harbor shows up at the edge of your field of view, it is a dark grey question mark (?).
 You cannot remember the position of such a harbor.
 If you move away, the harbor becomes invisible again.

 If a harbor appears inside your field of view, it turns into a grey question mark (?).
 It remains visible no matter where you go from now on.

-In order to reach a harbor, you need to end your turn in a grid that is adjacent to it.
+In order to reach a harbor, you need to end your turn in an adjacent grid.
 The harbor becomes a grey exclamation mark (!) and remains visible.
 Beating the game requires reaching one harbor.
 Try to discover more of them before your time runs out as a bonus quest.